elcuervo/hugware.org/index.md

   <h2> HUGS </h2>

   <p>
-    The author spent time to make this software so please show some grattitude, in any
+    The author spent time to make this software so please show some gratitude, in any
     form.
 A hug, a tweet, a beer on a conference or just a plain old email.
 Your choice.